turingschool/career-development-curriculum-site/mixed_groups/index.md

     * Helping each other put networking strategies into practice

 * [Week 4](/mixed_groups/mixed_week4_prompts) will focus on Interview Prep.
 Your group will discuss things like:
-    * Mod 4 students' experiences with mock interviews and advice they have for lower mods
     * Practicing your professional stories
     * Preparing interview stories about your projects and experiences at Turing and in previous careers
     * Helping each other to put interview strategies into practice